Acupuncture and Integrative Health, LLC

 Dr. Kari is nationally board certified as a Diplomate of Eastern Medicine (Dipl.
 OM), (NCCAOM) and is licensed in the state of Pennsylvania as a Practitioner of Eastern Medicine (L.OM.)

 She completed her Doctor of Acupuncture and Chinese medicine (DACM), in 2020.
 Additionally she holds a Masters of Science in Traditional Medicine (MSTOM) and a Bachelor of Professional studies (BPS).
-Her education was completed at Pacific College of Health and Science.
+Her education was completed at Pacific College of Health and Science (San diego, CA & New York, NY).

 - Certified Yoga Teacher (CYT) (200 Hour YTT)